| Topic | Demand Characteristics |

 T = Tastes and Preferences

-F = Expectation of change in price in the future.
+F = Expectation of change in price in future.

 Market Demand Function

 Market demand function refers to the functional relationship between market demand and the factors affecting market demand.
-The market demand function can be expressed as
+Market demand function can be expressed as

 Dx = Market demand of commodity x,